rfuzzo/MWSE/docs/source/types/mwseMCMTemplate.md

 <div class="search_terms" style="display: none">showdefaultsetting, defaultsetting</div>

-If `true`, then each `Page` created inside this `Template` will have `showDefaultSetting = true`. \z This is equivalent to manually writing `showDefaultSetting = true` in the constructor of each `Category` created in this `Template`.
+If `true`, then each `Page` created inside this `Template` will have `showDefaultSetting = true`. \z This is equivalent to manually writing `showDefaultSetting = true` in the constructor of each `Page` created in this `Template`.

 **Returns**: